Chyp3r/ChatByte/README.md

-# RAF: An RNN-based Chatbot Development Tool
+# RAF: A RNN-based Chatbot Development Tool

 ## Please read "To Do List" before use.
 The tool is under development and not all features are available